 £55 – Evening appointments (from 4:30pm)

-Due to the ongoing situation with Covid-19 I am currently limited to offering sessions remotely, either via telephone or video call.
+Due to the ongoing situation with Covid-19 I am currently offering all sessions remotely, either via telephone or video call.
 This is being constantly reviewed in line with levels of risk and government advice and I aim to return to face-to-face work when conditions allow.